TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.3.1 =
+* Change captcha library from re-captcha to library included with plugin to fix layout issues

 = 4.3 =
 * Added: Captcha option for user link submission form (uses Re-Captcha service)
 * Fixed: MySQL error message displayed on some installations when creating new links